This page contains links to various resources which may be of use to event organisers and planners, club officials and others.

 Please note that information, views, statements and images forming part of this site are subject to the site disclaimer.

 HOC FIXTURES PROCEDURES

-1. Robert Rose is Fixtures Secretary, responsible for registering all club events via the British Orienteering website.
+1. Ashley Ford is Fixtures Secretary, responsible for registering all club events via the British Orienteering website.
 This provides insurance cover.

 2. Permissions are now obtained by a team of Landlord Liaison Officers (LLOs).
 Their names and the HOC venues for which they are responsible are listed here.